TinDaKing/Spring_UrbanEasy/README.md

 # Spring_UrbanEasy
-Me and Tai Ha are building admin page using Spring for UrbanEasy project
+Me and Tai Ha are building administration system using Spring for UrbanEasy project